-Rating agencies such as S&P Global Ratings, Moody's Investors Service Inc., Fitch Ratings, Inc and DBRS Ratings GmbH have downgraded Portugal's long and short-term ratings and outlook several times since 2010 due to the risk and uncertainty of a prolonged recession, modest projected growth in GDP, high levels of unemployment, limited fiscal flexibility, the private sector's high leverage and the questionable level of sustainability of Portugal's public debt.
-Portugal's small and open economy, with its high dependence on tourism, is exposed to downside risks from the severity of adverse circumstances such as the crisis associated with the COVID-19 pandemic, particularly if the country's lockdown or containment measures and travelling restrictions or limitations are enacted or maintained for a prolonged period.
+Rating agencies such as S&P, Moody's, Fitch and DBRS have downgraded Portugal's long and short-term ratings and outlook several times since 2010 due to the risk and uncertainty of a prolonged recession, modest projected growth in GDP, high levels of unemployment, limited fiscal flexibility, the private sector's high leverage and the questionable level of sustainability of Portugal's public debt.
+Since the end of the financial assistance programme, the ratings of Portugal were upgraded and no downgrade was announced since the beginning of the COVD-19 pandemic in March of 2022.
+Portugal's small and open economy, with its high dependence on tourism, is exposed to downside risks from the severity of adverse circumstances such as the crisis associated with the COVID-19 pandemic, particularly if the country's lockdown or containment measures and travelling restrictions or limitations are enacted or maintained for a prolonged period, and the adverse impacts of the Russian-Ukraine conflict.
+The long term ratings of the Portuguese Republic as of the date of this Prospectus are as follows: Moody's (Baa2/Stable), S&P (BBB/Stable), Fitch (BBB/Stable) and DBRS (BBB (high)/Positive).